aws-amplify/amplify-js/docs/media/quick_start.md

 ### Accessing AWS Mobile Hub Console

-You can access your AWS Mobile Hub Console anytime to monitor or modify your AWS backend.
+You can access your AWS Mobile Hub Console anytime to monitor or modify your AWS backend services.
 Simply type following command in your project root directory:

 ```
 $ awsmobile console